Should Trucks Be Fitted With Crash Avoidance Features?

 Data shows that the number of auto crashes went up slightly in the past couple of years.
 If distraction has been directly associated with this increase, manufacturers are already working on developing solutions to these problems, leaving the rest of the responsibility to drivers who must also understand that they too bear responsibility for their driving.

-Focus on the road, knowledge of the road rules, and understanding of basic defensive driving techniques help drivers of all kinds of vehicles to avoid accidents, and that is what drivers should focus on now until vehicles are more technologically advanced and perhaps, even accident-free.
+Focus on the road, knowledge of the road rules, and understanding of basic defensive driving techniques help drivers of all kinds of vehicles And Truck Accidents to avoid accidents, and that is what drivers should focus on now until vehicles are more technologically advanced and perhaps, even accident-free.

 For more on what many are working on to ensure truck drivers are safer, follow this link for the full article.